 Class I e-bikes: bikes equipped with an electric motor that provides assistance only when the rider is pedaling, and ceases to provide assistance when the bicycle reaches a speed of 20 mph

 Class II e-bikes: bikes equipped with an electric motor and throttle that can provide assistance regardless of whether the rider is pedaling, and ceases to provide assistance when the bicycle reaches a speed of 20 mph

 E-bikes are a fast growing segment of the cycling industry for many environmental, health, financial, and mobility reasons.
 Mountain communities in Colorado and across the west are currently considering e-bike use on their paved pathway systems.
 Below are some examples and resources on e-bikes and how communities are regulating them.

 - People for Bikes - Electric Bicycle Resources

-- Park City and Summit County, Utah - Allows class I and II e-bikes; has the nation's first e-bikeshare program
+- Park City and Summit County, Utah - Allows class I and II e-bikes on soft-surface trails wider than 5ft and paved multi-use pathways; has the nation's first e-bikeshare program

 - City of Boulder, Colorado - Allows e-bikes on certain paved pathways